Monarchy of the Netherlands: The monarch and the States-General

 Lawmaking is the area in which the monarch has the most frequent involvement with the States-General (although he still has very little to do with it in practice).
 Laws in the Netherlands are primarily proposed by the government "by or on behalf of" the monarch (this phrase is repeated often in the constitution).
 Technically, this means that the monarch may propose laws in person, hearkening back to the days of the first monarchs of the Netherlands when monarchs really could and did control this.
-However, this possibility is at odds with ministerial responsibility and modern monarchs have always avoided the issue by never proposing laws personally.
-The monarch must still sign proposals into law though, as historical deference to the fact that the law of the land is decreed by the monarch.
+However, this possibility is at odds with ministerial responsibility, and modern monarchs have always avoided the issue by never proposing laws personally.
+The monarch must still sign proposals into law, though, as a historical deference to the fact that the law of the land is decreed by the monarch.

 While the king has no practical involvement anymore in lawmaking other than a signature at the end, one might get a different impression from reading the communications between the government and the States-General regarding such affairs.
-All communication from the States-General to the government is addressed to the monarch and correspondence in the opposite direction formally from the monarch (it is also signed by the monarch, without a ministerial countersignature – such communication is not a decision or decree, so does not require a countersignature).
-The formal language still shows deference to the position of the monarch, with a refusal of the States-General to approve a proposal of law for example becoming "a request to the King to reconsider the proposal".
+All communication from the States-General to the government is addressed to the monarch, and correspondence in the opposite direction is formally from the monarch (it is also signed by the monarch, without a ministerial countersignature – such communication is not a decision or decree, so it does not require a countersignature).
+The formal language still shows deference to the position of the monarch, with a refusal of the States-General to approve a proposal of law, for example, becoming "a request to the King to reconsider the proposal".
 The constitution prescribes a number of the forms used: